Difference between MBA, Masters in Fin ...

 \text{Val}& & \end{array}$$

-As with all other two-part analysis questions, we will skip to the end to figure out what we are being asked for.
+As with all other two-part analysis questions, we will skip to the end to determine what we are being asked for.
 In this case, we are being asked, “Provided that each of the above statements is true, select one technician and one marketer who cannot be selected for the committee simultaneously.”

-N/B: Taking notes on the scratch pad – T and M, cannot be both picked
+N/B: Taking notes on the scratch pad – T and M cannot both be picked

 $$\begin{array}{c|c|c} & \text{M} &\text{T}\\ \hline